 It may be better to wait and shop at a quieter time to avoid the site crashing or moving at a snail’s pace.

 Divide and conquer

 If you want to grab more than one deal on the day, meet up with a group of friends, swap shopping lists, and tackle a website or two each on your own individual laptops.
 It’ll be far easier to snatch scarce deals if you split up online.
 Plus, it’s far more fun shopping with your pals than it is dealing with the online chaos alone.
 You can take it in turns to be on tea duty and you can conquer the sales together.

 The bonus: there will always be someone on hand to talk you out of that purchase you don’t actually need.

 If you’ve missed out on Black Friday, don’t fret.
 Wait for its sister sale, Cyber Monday.
 Cyber Monday takes place the Monday after Black Friday.
 It’s the online equivalent of Black Friday, minus the chaos.
-This year it falls on Monday 26th November, where online retailers are set to slash their prices for 24 hours only, some starting at midnight.
+This year it falls on Monday 30th November, where some online retailers are set to slash their prices for 24 hours only, some starting at midnight.
 Last year, UK shoppers spent £968m on Cyber Monday deals.

 Brands usually keep their deals under wraps until the last minute and reveal them to their mail list or social media first, so keep on eye on those.

 Make the Most of it